andreea21ungureanu/checkoutcomchallenge/README.md

 ## CSS cleanup

 - I’ve chosen Tailwind UI which comes with utility classes.
 I chose to separate them in “Style.tsx” files for increased readability of the code.
 However, I am aware that some of them are repeated from one file to the other.
 In a real application, styles would be much more reused.

+## Testing
+- On the testing side, increasing the test coverage to 100% and cleaning up the usage of MSW are tasks still open.